Policy Tracker

 (2) “Automated decision system” does not include a spam email filter, firewall, antivirus software, identity and access management tools, calculator, database, dataset, or other compilation of data.

-(c) “Clinical decision support system” means an automated decision system or generative artificial intelligence system whose outputs are used to inform clinical decisionmaking with respect to the provision, timing, or course of patient care.
+(c) “Clinical decision support system” means an automated decision system or generative artificial intelligence system whose outputs produce a predication, that produces a prediction, classification, recommendation, evaluation, or analysis that is used to inform clinical decisionmaking with respect to the provision, timing, or course of patient care.

 (d) “Generative artificial intelligence” has the same meaning as defined in Section 1339.75 of the Health and Safety Code.